 |

-Many documents I'd found on Quintero seem to undermine his contributions to the pueblo.
+| Felix and statue of King Carlos III at Santa Barbara Presidio | Many documents I found on Quintero seemed to undermine his contributions to the pueblo.
 The harsh description of "useless"

-been married to Spanish soldiers before leaving Sonora, so for the family to be reunited was perhaps all for the better.
-The
+leaving Sonora, so for the family to be reunited was perhaps all for the better.
+The truth is, at his age he may have found

-truth is, at his age he may have found it difficult to adapt to the rigorous farm work at the pueblo.
-Anyway, I'm sure the
+it difficult to adapt to the rigorous farm work at the pueblo.
+Anyway, I'm sure the soldiers at the presidio were happy to

 Romero is a major surname in the Santa Barbara area today and it's where the name comes into my lineage - specifically